Marketing During a Pandemic

 But just as we were brought on board to help Lucky Strike freshen up its brand and reimagine their marketing strategy, they were forced to temporarily close their doors like so many other businesses.
 What started as a robust branding and marketing effort turned into a crisis management exercise—a full communications and marketing strategy to announce the temporary closings and help sustain the brand’s place in the market while their leadership determined the next steps.
 Like so many other businesses, the future was uncertain.

 But here at The Old State, we never back down from a challenge.
 In fact, we thrive on it.
 We rolled up our sleeves and worked with Lucky Strike’s seasoned marketing team to strategize, plan, and pivot to effectively market Lucky Strike’s business during a global pandemic.
-Here’s how we successfully managed this crisis.
+Here’s how we successfully created a reopening strategy for Lucky Strike.

 Re-opening Playbook.
 For all of our marketing clients, we create a robust Marketing Playbook that outlines their brand’s entire marketing strategy from soup to nuts.
 But for Lucky Strike, we had to put their larger marketing strategy on hold and create a mini version of the playbook solely focused on reopening.
 This playbook included social media, email marketing, venue signage, and a paid ad campaign strategy that was centered around our new world with COVID-19.
 This strategy is meant to be a template for each venue that opens next, tailored to their individual markets.